dotty-cps-async/dotty-cps-async/docs/BasicUsage.rst

 Sbt Example
 -----------

-The current release is 1.1.4.
+The current release is 1.1.5.
+See `changelogs/changelog-1.1.5.md`_ for details.

 Sbt dependency: